HigherOrderCO/Bend/docs/toggleable-passes.md

 Is triggered only if the [pre-reduce](#pre-reduce) option is enabled.

-If enabled, will dereferentiate and try to find the smallest net.
+If enabled, will dereference and try to find the smallest net.

 Example:
 ```rs